bharath-123/builder-specs/specs/deneb/builder.md

 Note: In the case, the `proposer_builder_commitment` is `TOB_ROB_BLOCK` which indicates that the TOB and ROB of a block is built by 2 separate builders.
 The relayer will get seperate bids for the TOB and ROB part of the block.
 The final block which the proposer will use will be assembled by a block assembler.
 The `BuilderBid` will contain the `header` and `blinded_blobs_bundle` post the assembling of the TOB and ROB bids.
-The `value` is the sum of the TOB bid value and the ROB bid value.
+The `value` is the sum of the TOB bid value, and the ROB bid value.
 The `pubkey` is the BLS aggregate of the builder pubkeys.

 ```python